JohnPaulinePineda/Portfolio_Project_56/docs/index.md

 # 1. Table of Contents <a class="anchor" id="TOC"></a>

 This project focuses on leveraging the **Convolutional Neural Network Model** using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark> for multiclass image classification by directly learning hierarchical features from raw pixel data.
 The CNN models were designed to extract low- and high-level features for differentiating between image categories.
 Various hyperparameters, including the number of layers, filter size, and number of dense layer weights, were systematically evaluated to optimize the model architecture. **Image Augmentation** techniques were employed to increase the diversity of training images and improve the model's ability to generalize.
 To enhance model performance and robustness, various regularization techniques were explored, including **Dropout**, **Batch Normalization**, and their **Combinations**.
 These methods helped mitigate overfitting and ensured stable learning.
-Callback functions such as **Early Stopping**, **Learning Rate Reduction on Performance Plateaus**, and **Model cCheckpointing** were implemented to fine-tune the training process, optimize convergence, and prevent overtraining.
+Callback functions such as **Early Stopping**, **Learning Rate Reduction on Performance Plateaus**, and **Model Checkpointing** were implemented to fine-tune the training process, optimize convergence, and prevent overtraining.
 Model evaluation was conducted using **Precision**, **Recall**, and **F1 Score** metrics to ensure both false positives and false negatives are considered, providing a more balanced view of model classification performance.
-Post-training, interpretability was emphasized through advanced visualization techniques, such as **Convolutional Layer Filter Visualization** and **Gradient Class Activation Mapping (Grad-CAM)**.
-These methods provided insights into the spatial and hierarchical features that influenced the model's predictions, offering a deeper understanding of the decision-making process.
+Post-training, interpretability was emphasized through an advanced visualization technique using **Gradient Class Activation Mapping (Grad-CAM)**,  providing insights into the spatial and hierarchical features that influenced the model's predictions, offering a deeper understanding of the decision-making process.
 The final model was deployed as a prototype application with a web interface via **Streamlit**, enabling interactive exploration of predictions and model results.
 All results were consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) presented at the end of the document.

 [Machine Learning Classification Models](https://nostarch.com/deep-learning-visual-approach) are algorithms that learn to assign predefined categories or labels to input data based on patterns and relationships identified during the training phase.
 Classification is a supervised learning task, meaning the models are trained on a labeled dataset where the correct output (class or label) is known for each input.
 Once trained, these models can predict the class of new, unseen instances.